vicinityh2020/vicinity-agent/docs/ADAPTER.md

 ### Examples:

-Lets take the reading property interaction pattern to explain, how Agent interprets the read/write links.
+Lets take the reading property interaction pattern to explain, how Agent interprets the read/write link.
 Skeleton of Adapter thing description with one interaction pattern:
 ```
 #!json